anton-mel/anton-mel/README.md

 ### Hi there 👋

 I'm Anton, an undergraduate student at Yale University from Ukraine.
 I am majoring in Computer Science with a System Programming track, as well as taking Data Science and Japanese Certificates.
-My coursework is built on core CS, operating systems (CPSC 323), artificial intelligence, proof-based algorithms (CPSC 365), databases design.
-Beyond software development, I am takign Research Methods in Astrophysics (PHYS 295, ASTR 330), which invloved Python scientific package writing.
-I am also part of Technology & Research Scholars (STARS) at Yale, and intend to do research in asteroseismology with Computer Vision algorithms the following semester.
-I primarily work with these stack/skills: Python, Rust, C, C++, Algorithms, Full Stack Development (WEB, Mobile).
-I quickly adapt to new technologies and am always eager to learn something new!
-In fact, I am also a guitar player and have a small [YouTube channel](https://www.youtube.com/watch?v=1WgWeCgFUMQ) where I occasionally post performances and arrangements.

 My favourite projects: